 China is the world’s largest energy consumer, energy producer and greenhouse gas emitter.
 Its patterns of energy use have profound impacts on energy markets, geopolitics and the global climate.
 The Chinese government has committed to dramatic changes in its energy systems in the decades ahead, including an ambitious goal of carbon neutrality by 2060.

 How can China meet this ambitious goal?
 What steps can China take in this decade to transform its energy system while also pursuing other goals, including economic growth and energy security?
-Please join us for presentations on two leading analyses of these topics – the China Energy Transformation Outlook, by the Energy Research Institute of the Chinese Academy of Macroeconomic Research (ERI) and the Energy Sector Roadmap to Carbon Neutrality in China, by the International Energy Agency (IEA).
-Following the presentations, two leading experts will offer thoughts and commentary on the analyses.
+The Center on Global Energy Policy hosted presentations on two leading analyses of these topics – the China Energy Transformation Outlook, by the Energy Research Institute of the Chinese Academy of Macroeconomic Research (ERI) and the Energy Sector Roadmap to Carbon Neutrality in China, by the International Energy Agency (IEA).
+Following the presentations, two leading experts offered thoughts and commentary on the analyses.

 Get the latest news and research on energy & climate policy.

 CGEP provides independent, balanced, data-driven analysis to help policymakers navigate the complex world of energy — how to provide billions more people with reliable, affordable, secure access to energy supplies, enable more rapid rates of economic growth, and sustain the planet.

 To meet this goal, we produce cutting-edge analysis; convene leaders from finance, industry, government, research firms, think tanks, NGOs and academia; and inform these communities and the public about the events, trends, and policy options facing the global community.

 For more information, contact Jodi Garner, Senior Director of Development at (646) 477-1776 or [email protected]Donate Now